AdobeDocs/document-cloud-learn.en/help/labsummit/review.md

 ![Click comment](assets/Cselect.jpg)

-Step 5: Use the top ribbon tools to make any comment.
+Step 2: Use the top ribbon tools to markup the document and/or type a comment.

 ![comment ui](assets/commentsui.png)

-Step 6: Save the file with your comments.
+Your comments will auto-save and be viewable to others.

 ## Import PDF Comments to InDesign